-Type of Incident 1 st Consequence 2 nd Consequence 3 rd Consequence 4 th Consequence Subsequent Consequence Bus Beh avior Incidents Z7 Level One Violation: Eating/Drinking on bus.
+Type of Incident 1 st Consequence 2 nd Consequence 3 rd Consequence 4 th Consequence Subsequent Consequence Bus Bel navior Incidents Z7 Level One Violation: Eating/Drinking on bus.
 Failure to sit as assigned by bus driver A, RR A, RR A, SS A, VV Z8 Level Two Violation: Disrupting, distracting, disobeying the bus operator.
 Failure to utilize required safety equipment on the bus.
 Getting out of seat while bus is in motion.
-Loud talking, inappropriate remarks or spitting out of bus window at students, pedestrians, motorists A, RR A, TT A, VV Z 9 Level Three Violation: Placing head, arms, and legs outside of window.
+Loud talking, inappropriate remarks or spitting out of bus window at students, pedestrians, motorists A, RR A, TT A, VV Z 9 Level Three Violation: Placing head, arms and legs outside of window.
 Opening the emergency door while the bus is in motion.
 Opening or exiting emergency door when the bus is stopped unless directed by the bus operator.
-Threats against the bus operator, attendant or passengers on the bus.
-Profanity directed at the bus operator or bus attendant.
-Fighting or smoking on the bus.
-Throwing objects out of the bus window or at the bus.
-Criminal mischief/vandalism of seats or other bus equipment.
-Boarding or attempting to board (also attempting to leave) a bus other than the student's assigned route or stop A, B1, TT A, B1, UU A, B1, VV
+Threats against the bus operator, attendant or passengers on the A, B1, TT A, B1, UU A, B1, VV

-NOTE: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of SBBC policies.
+NOTE: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
 School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
 Principals may deviate by one level when applying consequences per the Discipline Matrix with the exception of incidents associated with drugs/substances and those with progressive discipline that rise to a recommendation for expulsion or recommendation for behavior intervention via the Expulsion Abeyance Office as reflected on the discipline matrix.

-Per F.S. §§ 1006.04 and 1006.07(7), referrals to mental health services shall be in consultation with the threat assessment team.
+Per F.S. §1006.04 and F.S. §1006.07(7), referrals to mental health services shall be in consultation with the threat assessment team.